mstrielnikov/ta/task_1/README.md

 Utilization of Optimistic Rollups may also work but I wouldn't recommend them to use in voting related use-cases.
 They are not a good fit there because of:
 * Delayed finality (7 days for ex.)
 * Voters should be incentivised to question the process to spot illegal votes which increases overhead
-* May result in gas cost arise especially in case of disputes which may result into numeroues changes to reconcile voting reskts
+* May result in gas cost arise especially in case of disputes which may result into numerous changes to reconcile voting results
-* Lower security guarantees
+* Lower security guarantees and spam-prone which may overload sequencer